DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Shaw-Howard and Mt.
 Vernon Square on the Green Line are just to the east.

-Like its neighbor DuPont Circle, it’s hard to say if Logan Circle is best known as a neighborhood or a traffic circle.
+Like its neighbor DuPont Circle, Logan Circle may be best known as either a gem among DC neighborhoods or a traffic circle, depending on your point of view.
 Jokes aside, the neighborhood is particularly popular among hipsters and young LGBTQ+ professionals.
-Just northeast of downtown and the Mall, Logan Circle is walkable to downtown and just a 5-minute bus ride.
-It features a variety of boutiques (check out Salt & Sundry), restaurants (peep this guide of the best Logan Circle eateries), galleries, clubs, gay bars (don’t miss Number Nine), and theaters, along with a popular Whole Foods location.
+Just northeast of downtown and the Washington Mall, Logan Circle is walkable to downtown and just a 5-minute bus ride.
+It features a variety of boutiques (check out Salt & Sundry), restaurants (peep this guide to Logan Circle eateries), galleries, clubs, gay bars (don’t miss Number Nine), and theaters, along with a popular Whole Foods location.

 Map of D.C.
 Suburbs in Maryland

-Some of the best D.C. suburbs are actually located in Maryland.
+Some of the best DC suburbs are located in Maryland.

 (Source: Google Maps)

-When looking for the best places to live in D.C., in some cases, the answer may actually be slightly outside the city.
-Don’t sleep on some of the best D.C. suburbs in Maryland, from Silver Spring to Rockville.
+When looking for the best places to live in DC, in some cases, the answer may actually be slightly outside the city.
+Don’t sleep on some of the best cities in Maryland near DC — from Silver Spring to Rockville.

 1. Silver Spring, MD